leolion3/University_Stuff/README.md

 If you need help with your courses and exams, or are just looking for some fun things for your free time, you have come to the right place!
 For more cool stuff, check out my other <a href="https://leolion.tk">website!</a>

+**Did you know?** I offer Java and Python software development.
+For price enquires, see the <a href="#contact">contact</a> section.

+# What can you find here?

+If you study computer science or something similar you might find some helpful examples and sample solutions to various fields of study.
+These have accumulated over the years during my studies at the University of Bremen, and shall be published here to help you advance in your studies.

+Furthermore, you will find various guides for a wide range of things, as well as some cool scripts for other tasks.

 # Who am I?

-Hello and Welcome!<br/> My name is Leonard Haddad.<br/> I am a 22 year old, Israeli-German Computer-Science student at the University of Bremen in Germany.<br/> On this Website you can find some stuff I created to help others out with their courses, along with some other cool stuff I do in my free-time.<br/>If you require additional help, or would like to file a development request, take a look at the <a href="#contact">Contact</a> section.
+My name is Leonard Haddad.<br/> I am a 22 year old, Israeli-German Computer-Science Masters student at the University of Bremen.<br/> On this Website you can find some stuff I created to help others out with their courses, along with some other cool stuff I do in my free-time.<br/>If you require additional help, or would like to file a development request, take a look at the <a href="#contact">Contact</a> section.

 <hr>

+<h1 id="technical">Technical Stuff</h1>

-<h1 id="wifi">WLAN Uni-Bremen</h1>
+<h2 id="wifi">WLAN Uni-Bremen</h1>

 The document below explains how to set up the Eduroam wifi network on different devices without using 3rd party tools (as I hate such tools).